erw-1/taskTru/README.md

 2. Open taskTru.sln in Visual Studio.
 3. Build (Ctrl+Shift+B) and run (F5).

-Or use one of the [precompiled executables](https://github.com/erw-1/taskTru/releases).
+Or use one of the <200 KB [precompiled executables](https://github.com/erw-1/taskTru/releases).
+Portable version included! (no .NET installation required)

 ## Contributing
 Contributions are welcome!
 Feel free to: